joopppj/Cardeal/README.md

 2. It's  possible to see some autolayout warnings .
 It runs without those warnings on my mac, but it could happen on your environment .
 (I dont know why , possibly because autolayout is crappy.)

+3. The source control part of xcode with github  acts very weired.
+I will often do some "test" commits to  this repo to make sure my version control still works .
+Sorry about that.

 ## Author

 * Zhousenye Liu